saguileran/MD-SCPI/Reports/README.md

 ### Week 4

-Create and execute the MD simulation steps for the MR-STR system.
+Create and execute the MD simulation steps for the MR-STR (Progesteron) system.

 Generate and plot the MC simulations.
 A cushion of 0.25 is used with a search_box of 20.